geohot/kvm-kext/README.md

 Project for 15-412 by George Hotz.
 Released under GPLv2.
 Helper functions borrowed from the Linux Kernel.
 Currently capable of booting the virtual Linux system in bintest/bootfd.img.

+Do not rely on this for any sort of secure virtualization. /dev/kvm is currently world owned.

 Description
 -----------